Tomodatachi/Hotel-Analysis/README.md

       ├── missing_log.py                            # Python counting program to export a statistic file of missing values ├── missing_values_log.txt                    # Log file exported from counting program above ├── data
-      ├── booking_(...).csv                         # All CSV files after re-edit some changes for later easier use ├── great_data.py                             # Python code to combined all CSV files above into one great data file ├── combined_bookings.csv                     # The great file of data containing information from CSV files above ├── booking_etl_dag.py                        # Python program to write DAG and ETL method inserted to Apache Airflow ├── cleaned_bookings.csv                      # The great file of cleaned data using Apache Airflow ├── metadata
+      ├── booking_(...).csv                         # All CSV files after re-editing some changes for later easier use ├── great_data.py                             # Python code to combine all CSV files above into one great data file ├── combined_bookings.csv                     # The great file of data containing information from CSV files above ├── booking_etl_dag.py                        # Python program to write DAG and ETL method inserted to Apache Airflow ├── cleaned_bookings.csv                      # The great file of cleaned data using Apache Airflow ├── metadata
-      ├── metadata_log.py                           # Python code to export metadata of CSV files ├── metadata_log.txt                          # A report of metadata of CSV files ├── Cleaning_code.py                             # The code for re-edit raw CSV files into CSV files in "data" folder ├── README.md                                       # Project overview
+      ├── metadata_log.py                           # Python code to export metadata of CSV files ├── metadata_log.txt                          # A report of metadata of CSV files ├── Cleaning_code.py                             # The code for re-editing raw CSV files into CSV files in the "data" folder
+├── README.md                                       # Project overview
 </pre>
 ---